-Today our good friends Sandy and Sarah asked us to go to a winery with them.
-We went to the Bodega de Osborne.
-It has been in existence since 1772.
+Today our good friends Sarah and Sandy asked us to go to a winery with them.
+We went to the Bodega de Osborne (Osborne Winery), in existence since 1772.
 Its symbol is the black bull.
-That symbol is literally seen all over Spain along the roadsides.
+That symbol is present all over Spain along the roadsides.

-The story goes that years ago there were all sorts of roadside signs.
-Spain passed a law that all signs should come down.
+The story goes that years ago, there were all sorts of roadside signs.
+Spain passed a law that all the signs should come down.
 They made a partial exception for the Osborne signs.
-The name was removed from all of the signs but the figures were allowed to remain.
+They required the removal of the Osborne name from the bulls, but the figures could remain in place.

-When we got within about two or three kilometers we were directed off of the main road by the GPS to a much more narrow road.
+When we got within about two or three kilometers (1.2 to 1.8 miles), the GPS directed us off the main road to a much narrower way.
 At one point the road straightened out.
-At the end of the road was one of the black bull signs.
-Of course we had to stop to take a photo.
-Sarah and I got out of the car and just about died!
+At the end of the road was one of the black Osborne bull signs.
+Of course, we had to stop to take a photo.
+Sarah and I got out of the car, and just about died!
 The stench was enormous.
-We quickly got back in the car and drove on to the bodega.
+I am not sure if the smell was fertilizer or sewage treatment, but it was powerful.
+We quickly got back in the car and drove to the bodega.

-When we arrived we saw several people milling around, obviously waiting for a tour.
+When we arrived at the bodega, we saw several people milling around, obviously waiting for a tour.
 We walked inside the building to buy our tickets.
-We entered the gift shop and were told there was not a tour available.
-It seems the entire place had been reserved by a group.
+We went into the gift shop and found out there was not a tour available.
+It seems the group we saw outside reserved the entire bodega for the day.

-I took the opportunity to ask one of the employees about the horrific smell we encountered on the way in to the bodega.
-She said there was a pig farm right at the entrance.
-I joked with her that it was the smell of money.
+I took the opportunity to ask one of the employees about the horrific smell we encountered on the way to the bodega.
+She said there was a pig farm right at the turnoff to the bodega.
+I joked with her that was the smell of money.
 She thought that was funny.

 Yet more varieties.
 The wine we bought is just to the right of the glass.